ilaksono/rr-challenge/README.md

   - add data pagination on backend for slicing large lists
   - adding payments + invoicing and remit-to (payable) additional addresses on invoices
   - Adding UI elements - such as maps/geolocaiton apis for easier location selection
+  - The Drag and Drop events do not work in iOS Safari

 # Challenges:
   - 2021-10-16: